 Providing consumers with a low-cost energy efficient light bulb is just one step that City Market is taking to strengthen its commitment to the environment.
 In 2007, the Co-op encouraged the use of canvas bags by cutting the price in half to just $5 and offering a five cent refund when shoppers bring their own bags.
 In 2009, we were able to refund over $14,000 to customers that brought their own bags.
 That helped us to reduce our plastic bag use as an overall store by 14%.
 In 2011, we took this one step further and now give that five cent refund to local non-profits through our "Change for Local Non-Profits" program.
 Each month, we select a local non-profit to receive the proceeds from bag reuse and recirculate those funds to area organizations that support our community.
 In our first year, we donated almost $14,000 in total to twelve different local non-profit.
 This program has now been incorporated into our popular Rally for Change program.

 Reverse Osmosis Water Machine

-In August 2007, we made the switch to green chemicals in store to support green seal certified chemicals which reduces our store's impact on the environment.
+In August 2007, we made the switch to green chemicals in store to support Green Seal Certified chemicals and to reduce our store's impact on the environment.